A few months back, I was reading about a self-professed skinny fat guy.

 But he was skinny everywhere else.

-Every time he gained a bit of weight, it seemed to go straight to his belly.
+Every time he gained a bit of weight, it seemed to go straight to his love handles and man boobs.

 Everything else just stayed scrawny.

-So he went on a “cut” and lost around 10 pounds in weight.
+So he cut his calories, went on a cut and lost around 10 pounds in weight.

 And sure enough, his belly was flatter.